Netflix has become home to some of the best documentaries on any streaming service.

 While Netflix has plenty of documentary movies, they also have some of the best documentary series of anyone out there, from its originals to documentaries licensed from other networks.

-Here is a look at the best documentary series on Netflix as of June 2021.
+Here is a look at the best documentary series on Netflix as of this month.

-Every month series come and go from Netflix, and that can make it hard to keep up with the best offerings as far as current original series.
+Updated in January 2022: Every month series come and go from Netflix, and that can make it hard to keep up with the best offerings as far as the current original series.

-However, more new series arrives all the time and we will add new great ones as they come to this list.
+However, more new series arrive all the time and we will add new great ones as they come to this list.

 Inside the World’s Toughest Prisons